 Figure 4 presents the risk curves obtained by running rare event MC simulations with the A3 model on the very busy random traffic scenario described above, under systematic wind prediction errors of 10 m/s, 20 m/s and 30 m/s.
 Even for a systematic wind prediction error of 30 m/s (60 knots) the curve remains well away from the reference bracket that indicates underscoring of 66% of the minimum separation value of 5Nm in current ATM.
-A systematic wind prediction error of 60 knots eats away about 1Nm separation buffer at the 10^{-5} event probability level.
-This is much less than the 3Nm reported in [24] for the strategic conflict resolution layer only.
+A systematic wind prediction error of 60 knots eats away about 1Nm separation buffer at the 10-5 event probability level.
+This is much less than the 3Nm reported in [34] for the strategic conflict resolution layer only.
 Moreover, Figure 4 shows that this 1Nm loss stays very well within the current bracket (I) at 66% of minimum separation.
-This means that A3 is able to safely resolve the significant wind induced deviations from 4D trajectory intents in resolving tactical conflicts.
-Hence the question is whether this power of A3's STCR in the tactical layer is so good that there even is no need for MTCR in the TBO layer.
-In order to test this, [5] shows additional rare event MC simulation results for a crippled A3 version where the broadcasting of 4D intents is simply blocked, which reduces the effectiveness in conflictfree 4D planning by MTCR in the TBO layer.
-The rare event MC simulation results for this crippled A3 version showed that about once in each 10 flight hours the sharp edge in Figure 4 then changes into a very heavy tailed curve [5].
-This is a clear demonstration that without the TBO layer, VO-based STCR in the tactical layer alone is not able to safely handle very high traffic demand.
-A similar finding regarding the shortcomings of a VO-based STCR in the tactical layer alone
+This means that A3 is able to safely resolve the significant wind induced deviations from 4D trajectory intents (RBT's).

 Figure 4.
 A3 model effect of systematic wind field prediction errors of 0, 10, 20 and 30 m/s.
 Figure 4 shows that even for a systematic wind field prediction error of 30 m/s the A3 model curve remains well away from the reference bracket I that indicates underscoring of 66% of the minimum separation value of 5Nm in current ATM.
-Source [5].
+Source [14].